 - Renegotiated the Comcast Franchise Agreement, which had expired in 2010, bringing added revenue to the city

-- Renegotiated ownership of Liberty Village after years of neglect from the previous owner, adding new amenities, improving living conditions for the residents and bringing added revenue to the city
+- Renegotiated ownership of Liberty Village after years of neglect from the previous owner, adding new amenities, improving living conditions for the residents, and bringing added revenue to the city

-- With Council’s support, we instituted real fines for illegal alcohol sales and required extra security for bars with enforcement problems, ending the practice of sending Plainfield police officers and letting residents pay their bills
+- With the Council’s support, we instituted real fines for illegal alcohol sales and required extra security for bars with enforcement problems, ending the practice of sending Plainfield police officers and letting residents pay their bills

 - Hired a full-time health officer and have inspected more than two-thirds of the city’s restaurants – a process that was ignored for years

-- And, what I am perhaps proudest of: my administration has settled ALL union Contracts through 2017.
+- And, what I am perhaps proudest of my administration has settled ALL union Contracts through 2017.
 That’s ALL 7 of our unions – police, fire, public works, and municipal managers and employees – whose contracts expired in 2013 and who worked without a contract for most of last year.
 I expect a lot from our employees, and it is reasonable for them to expect to be treated fairly

 I should also mention Executive Policy 248 – I have made it crystal clear to all cabinet members that a sense of urgency is important to me, and that our residents deserve their prompt attention and response.
 This policy simply says that requests made by residents and businesses to my administration, for service, must be responded to within 24 to 48 hours.
 All requests must be acknowledged by someone within my administration; no one will be ignored.

 I said last year that we must renew our commitment to our city, and I rejoice in that renewed commitment.
-Many of our resources here in Plainfield are thriving: our historic districts, our recreation system and our open spaces, which will be improved as a result of the open space referendum passed last November.
+Many of our resources here in Plainfield are thriving: our historic districts, our recreation system, and our open spaces, which will be improved as a result of the open space referendum passed last November.

-This year we received national recognition as one of America’s most exciting small cities, and one of New Jersey’s most caring cities.
+This year we received national recognition as one of America’s most exciting small cities and one of New Jersey’s most caring cities.
 Those of us who live here know that we deserve these titles, and they enhance our pride in Plainfield.

 One final, but critically important note: My administration has created a constructive working relationship with the Plainfield schools, and I commend Superintendent Anna Belin-Pyles and the Board of Education for their work.
-This past September marked the first anniversary of the Maxson STEM Academy (Science –Technology-Engineering-Math), and this past October my administration warmly welcomed a group of students, parents, teachers and administrators from the Academy who presented an idea for a community garden.
+This past September marked the first anniversary of the Maxson STEM Academy (Science –Technology-Engineering-Math), and this past October my administration warmly welcomed a group of students, parents, teachers, and administrators from the Academy who presented an idea for a community garden.
 I am pleased to announce that the City will partner with the students from the Maxson STEM Academy to create community gardens on Berkeley Terrace.

 Tonight, I pledge the City’s continued support for our schools, and I ask all Plainfielders, those who live in the city, and those who own businesses and properties in our city, to commit as well.
 Plainfield will not achieve its full potential until we educate all of our children and give them the future they deserve, and my administration will do everything in its power, working in close partnership with the Board of Education and the Superintendent, to make that happen.

 We have come far since I stood before you last year.
 At times it’s hard to see progress.
-We live in the day to day and we can become discouraged by petty politics and minor disagreements.
+We live in the day-to-day and we can become discouraged by petty politics and minor disagreements.
 That’s why it’s so good to stop and take stock of what we have accomplished, working together.

 I am proud to report that tonight, January 5, 2015, we have begun our transformation, and the state of our city is strong.
-We look forward to this new year with optimism and good will and a deep, abiding faith that together, we are creating a Plainfield that is rising to new heights.
-The diversity of our city creates a rich tapestry that gives us a unique strength and the ability to build UN PLAINFIELD, UN FUTURO -- One Plainfield, one future.
+We look forward to this new year with optimism and goodwill and a deep, abiding faith that together, we are creating a Plainfield that is rising to new heights.
+The diversity of our city creates a rich tapestry that gives us unique strength and the ability to build UN PLAINFIELD, UN FUTURO -- One Plainfield, one future.
 Thank you for the trust you have placed in me as your Mayor.
 I wish you all a happy, prosperous, and blessed New Year.